16 Useful DIY Garage Workbench Plans You Can Build Today (with Pictures)

 9. Portable Workbench with Storage by Rogue Engineer

-This unit is a little more complicated to build than some and features both large and small shelves; however, it can still easily be put together in a day.
-The design also includes a simple built-in rosin paper dispenser, allowing you to always have a roll handy to protect your work surface.
+This unit is a little more complicated to build than some and features large and small shelves; however, it can still easily be put together in a day.
+The design also includes a simple built-in rosin paper dispenser, allowing you always to have a roll handy to protect your work surface.

 10. Solid Timber Workbench from Instructables Workshop